retvaripeter/VIParking/README.md

 **GETTING STARTED**

-Just clone the repository and download the files.
+Just clone the repository or download the files.

 **HOW TO INSTALL/RUN?**